1010code/python-webcam-socket-streaming/README.md

 ## What is a network Socket?
 - A software structure within a network node
 - Serves as an endpoint to send & receive
-- A combination of protocpl type, IP adress and Port number for data communication
+- A combination of protocpl type, IP address and Port number for data communication

 ## Implementation of Sockets
 In standard interent protocols like TCP and UDP, socket address is the combination of: